carlosRosario19/EventEase-Backend/README.md

    ```bat
    setup.bat
    ```
-4. In case it prompts for credentials, enter:
+4. If prompted for credentials, enter:
 Username: SYSTEM
 Password: test123

 ## What the Setup Script Does